-Klobuchar is ending her presidential bid, will endorse Biden
+Klobuchar ends her presidential bid, endorses Biden at rally

 Still, there were bright spots, including strong debate performances that helped bring in new donors.
 Her campaign credited Klobuchar’s showing in a debate days before the New Hampshire primary with helping her clinch a better-than-expected third place in the state’s primary, topping Warren and Biden.
 Klobuchar said she raised $12 million in the next week.

-During one debate she addressed sexism in the campaign, questioning whether a woman with Buttigieg’s experience would qualify for the stage.
+During one debate, she addressed sexism in the campaign, questioning whether a woman with Buttigieg’s experience would qualify for the stage.
 She also pushed back at fears of a female candidacy, saying, “If you think a woman can’t beat Donald Trump, (House Speaker) Nancy Pelosi does it every day.”

 In January, she earned endorsements from The New York Times, which also endorsed Warren, and the Quad-City Times, one of Iowa’s largest newspapers.
 But Klobuchar was sidelined for much of the last few weeks before the Iowa caucuses when she — along with fellow candidates Warren, Sanders and Sen. Michael Bennet of Colorado — was stuck in Washington for the Senate impeachment trial.